Descriptive Essay Writing: Techniques and Examples

 Introduction: Hook + Context + Dominant Impression

 Open with a hook that drops the reader immediately into the scene — a vivid sensory detail, a surprising observation, or a short image that sets the mood.
-Follow with brief context (what or who you are describing and why it matters to you).
-Close with your dominant impression — the controlling mood or feeling the entire essay will build toward.
-Avoid announcing your intentions: never write “In this essay, I will describe…” Writing a compelling hook is the single most important decision in your introduction.
+Follow with brief context and close with your dominant impression.
+Avoid announcing your intentions: never write “In this essay, I will describe…”

 2